StackStorm/st2-docker/README.md

 where REPO is one of 'stable', 'unstable', 'staging-stable', 'staging-unstable'.
 Otherwise, the following `docker-compose` command will download the specified image from docker hub.

-After you spin up the environment, you can play around with following [this tutorial guide](./docs/tutorial.md).

 To stop the docker environment, run:

   ```
   docker-compose down
   ```

+### Getting started: Simple Tutorial Tour

+After you spin up the environment, you can play around with st2 *in container-ized environment* by following [this tutorial guide](./docs/tutorial.md).

 ## Data persistence